 Understanding the world: Understanding the world involves guiding children to make sense of their physical world and their community.
 The frequency and range of children’s personal experiences increases their knowledge and sense of the world around them – from visiting parks, libraries and museums to meeting important members of society such as police officers, nurses and firefighters.
 In addition, listening to a broad selection of stories, non-fiction, rhymes and poems will foster their understanding of our culturally, socially, technologically and ecologically diverse world.
 As well as building important knowledge, this extends their familiarity with words that support understanding across domains.
 Enriching and widening children’s vocabulary will support later reading comprehension.

 Expressive Arts and Design: The development of children’s artistic and cultural awareness supports their imagination and creativity.
 It is important that children have regular opportunities to engage with the arts, enabling them to explore and play with a wide range of media and materials.
 The quality and variety of what children see, hear and participate in is crucial for developing their understanding, self-expression, vocabulary and ability to communicate through the arts.
 The frequency, repetition and depth of their experiences are fundamental to their progress in interpreting and appreciating what they hear, respond to and observe.

-The wording for each area below has been taken from the EYFS Statutory framework 2021.
-It is our statutory obligation to follow the educational programmes of study below.
+The wording for each area has been taken from the EYFS Statutory framework 2021.
+It is our statutory obligation to follow the educational programmes of study above.